kajott/TrackMeister/README.md

     fade out after loop = true

     [*.mod]
-        ; this section is only active for MOD format file, which tend to be ; written on or for the Amiga, hence we want a suitable filter ; emulation, way less stereo separation, and no volume ramping;
+        ; this section is only active for MOD format files, which tend to be ; written with little stereo separation and no volume ramping in mind
-        ; also, we're specifying this in CSS-like syntax, because we can:
-        filter: auto;
-        stereo-separation: 100;
+        stereo-separation: 20;
         volume-ramping: 0;

     [03*]